 It was the best airport I’ve ever slept in.
 It was clean, calm (except for the time when some drunk Spanish guy started singing ‘coocoorukuku Palooooma!’). – Pesolek

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us about their time at Palma de Mallorca Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Palma de Mallorca Airport.

 What to Expect

 Palma de Mallorca Airport is a large, modern, four-level terminal with four “modules” (A-D) and a combined 88 gates.
 Module A is primarily used for non-Schengen flights, but is closed during the winter months.
 Module B, the smallest of the terminals, mainly operates regional flights.
 Module C primarily handles Schengen flights, and Module D serves a mixture.
 Note that while entry to the modules is on level 4, actual boarding may be on a lower level, so pay attention to the signs.
 There is a large variety of eateries and shops in the airport, though many are located on the landside, so consider any food or shopping needs prior to going through security.
 WiFi is available to help pass the time.
 There are mobile charging stations, but one reader indicated that not all of them work.
 Additional comfort may be found through fee-based access to one of the airport’s first class lounges.
 See Airport Lounges in the airport guide below for locations and rates.